klamping/Responsive-Starter-Kit-Pro-Sass/README.md

 ## Demo ##

-Take a look at the <a href="http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro-Sass/">sample layout pages</a> to see how everything works.
+Take a look at the [sample layout pages](index.html) to see how everything works.

 ## What's Included ##